shubham5027/Breast-Cancer-Prediction-Using-Deep-Learning/README.md

 # Breast-Cancer-Prediction-Using-Neural-Networks
 This project employs an Artificial Neural Network (ANN) to predict breast cancer based on  numerical features.
-With an accuracy of 96 % without overfitting our approach demonstrates the potential of AI in early detection
+With an accuracy of 96 % without overfitting also it consist preporcessing pipelines using which easier traformation of data, deep learning artchtexture uses Hyperparameter Tuning using Keras Tuner which Enhance Performance.

 # Breast Cancer Prediction Using Neural Networks